SlapBot/slapbot.github.io/documentation/installation/index.md

 - So awesome, now you're in the correct folder, and everything is going good.
 Now all you need to do is type this command `python install.py` Okay so some new command, Eh?
 Again it's simple as mouse, that command basically says run `install.py` which is the module written to install all of the dependencies needed to run stephanie.
-It gets all the code made from different people and install it in your machine for you to use. "requirements.txt" denote to a file present in stephanie, which I added, has the information about all the code I needed to make stephanie.
+It gets all the code made from different people and install it in your machine for you to use. `requirements.txt` denote to a file present in stephanie, which I added, has the information about all the code I needed to make stephanie.
 Cool?
 Cool.

         python install.py